 Focus Aims Specific Actions Timescale Providing direct financial support to residents who need it We will ensure that where direct support is available, it is easy to access and processed quickly.
 We aim that every penny of support due to residents is claimed by them.
-Deliver additional support payments to families in receipt of Council Tax reduction of £100 for families with one child and £165 for families with more than one child Ensure Discretionary Housing Payment funding is utilised to support residents struggling with their rent Develop criteria and deliver on Household Support Fund (Round 3) - awaiting details but aiming for October 2022 Increase capacity in Housing Service to offer options and advice to people at risk of homelessness By November 2022October 2022 Delivering on schemes for improving energy efficiency of homes It is important that in the medium/long term we support our residents with schemes that will enable them to use less energy in their homes through insulation, installation of greener energy sources and other efficiency improvements.
-Deliver a communications campaign to highlight the home energy grants (such as green home grants and ECO4) available to our residents and ensure we have the capacity to meet the demand Lobby Government for further grant funding to increase energy efficiency of properties across the District, particularly those in fuel poverty.
+Provide further targeted financial support to families with children who are in receipt of Council Tax reduction - £90 per family with one child, £160 for families with more than one child Ensure Discretionary Housing Payment funding is utilised to support residents struggling with their rent.
+Develop criteria and deliver on Household Support Fund (Round 3) - awaiting details but aiming for October 2022 Increase capacity in Housing Service to offer options and advice to people at risk of homelessness (utilising government grant - temp accomm support workers) By November 2022OngoingOctober 2022 Delivering on schemes for improving energy efficiency of homes It is important that in the medium/long term we support our residents with schemes that will enable them to use less energy in their homes through insulation, installation of greener energy sources and other efficiency improvements Deliver a communications campaign to highlight the home energy grants (such as green home grants and ECO4) available to our residents and ensure we have the capacity to meet the demand Lobby Government for further grant funding to increase energy efficiency of properties across the borough particularly those in fuel poverty.
 OngoingOngoing Ensuring we provide direct support to businesses where possible As a Council our role in supporting businesses is limited, however we will ensure that where we can, we will ensure all available support is delivered well.
-Delivering the COVID-19 Additional Relief Fund (CARF) of £1.68 million to support those businesses affected by the pandemic and ineligible for existing support linked to business rate (see report to Executive Oct 2022) Promotion of support and advice available to businesses through our existing contract with Business Information Point October 2022 Commencing in Business Support newsletter from November 2022
+Delivery of a Covid additional restrictions fund scheme for businesses unable to access other support through the pandemic Promotion of support and advice available to businesses through our existing contract with Business Information Point.
+November 2022 Commencing in Business Support newsletter from November 2022